raymondworkshop/dev.code/python/Readme.md

  - Class1.py is an oop instance
  - **Inheritance.py is an Inheritance exercise**
  - **LinkedList.py is the linked list**

+* some notes - Data structure
+ - sequences of sequences -> (string, list, tuple)
+  tuple is immutable;

 * reference
  - [How to Think Like a Computer Scientist](http://interactivepython.org/runestone/static/thinkcspy/toc.html)
  - [Problem Solving with Algorithms and Data Structures](http://interactivepython.org/runestone/static/pythonds/index.html)